Jorge Eliécer Gaitán

-Jorge Eliécer Gaitán Ayala /es/ (23 January 1903 – 9 April 1948) was a Colombian politician and statesman who was the leader of the Liberal Party.
+Jorge Eliécer Gaitán Ayala (/es/; 23 January 1903 – 9 April 1948) was a Colombian politician and statesman who was the leader of the Liberal Party.
 A nationalist, he served as the mayor of Bogotá from 1936–37, the national Education Minister from 1940–41, and the Labor Minister from 1943–44.

-He was assassinated during his second presidential campaign in 1948, setting off the Bogotazo and leading to the outbreak of a brutal ten-year civil war in Colombia known as La Violencia (1948–1958).
+He was assassinated during his second presidential campaign in 1948, setting off the Bogotazo, and leading to the outbreak of a brutal ten-year civil war in Colombia known as La Violencia (1948–1958).
 His ideas, known as Gaitanismo, are considered a form of liberal socialism in Colombia.

 Early life and education

 Born in Bogotá to parents who were rank-and-file members of the Liberal Party, Gaitán and his family had a tenuous hold in the middle class.
 His birth date is given variously as 1898 and 1903.
 Gaitán was born in a house in Las Cruces, a neighborhood situated in the center of Bogotá, Colombia.
 The house has a plaque commemorating Gaitán as a legendary caudillo.

 Gaitán had a humble upbringing and he was exposed to poverty growing up in a neighborhood in the center of Bogotá called Egipto.
 Though he lived under these circumstances, he was the son of parents with white-collar occupations.
 His parents were Eliécer Gaitán and Manuela Ayala de Gaitán.
 His father was a history teacher, sold second-hand books, and was a journalist.
 In reading tales about Colombian history throughout his childhood, his father garnered Gaitán's interest in Colombian culture and politics.
-Manuela Ayala de Gaitán, a graduate from a teaching institute, taught her son to read and write.
+Manuela Ayala de Gaitán, a graduate of a teaching institute, taught her son to read and write.
 Her liberal and feminist tendencies ostracized her from many social environments, but she eventually taught at a school where her views were not persecuted.
-Gaitán's mother held great respect to higher education and encouraged her son to pursue it.
-However, Gaitán's father wanted him to work a practical job.
+Gaitán's mother held great respect for higher education and encouraged her son to pursue it.
+However, Gaitán's father wanted him to work in a practical job.
 He did not want him to pursue higher education, which became a contentious topic that strained their father-son relationship.